docarray/docarray/docs/advanced/document-store/extend.md

 want to also persist the ordering of Documents inside the storage.
 However, the list-like structure implemented by Offset2id can introduce performance bottlenecks, so you can disable this feature by passing a flag when constructing the backend.

+In step 4 you will see how you should read in this flag (`list_like`) from the user.
+Here you have to use it do adapt some operations.

 In your backend implementations, in `getsetdel.py`, you have to construct the _offset2ids member variable by passing list_like flag as follows: